leweyg/ndscene/README.md

 2. "Objects" (ObjectND) are posed/transformed sparse tensors, equivalent to the concatenation of their tranformed children, including support for parallel dictionaries of tensors.
 This combines the flexibility of scene composition with the effeciency of dense/repeated tensors.
 3. "Data" (DataND) behind tensors can be progressivly transitioned between tensored, buffered, mime-compressed and remote-pathed states.
 Allowing natural integration of standard image, video, zip and other compression schemes.
 3. "Scenes" (SceneND) are collections of objects including support of reuse/sharing of Objects, Tensors and Data; which is useful in instancing and other techniques.
+3. "Poses/Transforms" (PoseND) also being tensors default to being batch-matrix-multiply transforms along each parallel dictionary dimension, but can be replaced by reference to externally defined non-recurive-tensor "models".
 4. "Rendering" (RenderND) is the process of walking a posed tree of concatented objects, and differentiably unposing their result back into an updated target objects state.
+Caching is handled either automatically or by careful walking/updating of the scene tree.
 5. "Streaming" (StreamND) is achieved via scene patches/updates, including scenes which are themselves queries for additional content, and which generally leverage a secondary path-based file/shared-memory system for same-device or cacheable content.

 ## JSON Schema